sean-codes/cs-sockets/README.md

 # CS-Sockets
-NodeJS server for CS Engine
+The fastest NodeJS Websockets For Sending Text

 Still a work in progress!
 Comments = ~functions just not moved yet!